-One new Lynchburg College student is an acclaimed Elvis tribute artist who donates part of his income to St. Jude Children’s Research Hospital.
+One new University of Lynchburg student is an acclaimed Elvis tribute artist who donates part of his income to St. Jude Children’s Research Hospital.
 Another collects sports gear to ship to children in Ethiopia and Belize.
 A third has worked on recovery efforts after natural disasters in New Orleans and Detroit, while another has completed two trips to Haiti to work on childhood health and nutrition programs.

 These were a few anecdotes that Rita Detwiler, vice president for enrollment management, shared about the Class of 2020 during Convocation Tuesday morning, celebrating the beginning of the new students’ college experiences.
 “You may already feel like you know each other through endless forms of social media, but nothing compares to what we highly value: coming together as a community,” said Detwiler.
 “Your past actions prove your commitment to be highly engaged in your new community.”